-Solo traveller Suzi bought her Sussex Campervan in the spring of 2019 - and here is a small taste of her exciting wild camping adventures, as she made her way from Scotland to France, Belgium, Sweden and Norway.
+Solo traveller Suzi bought her Sussex Campervan in the spring of 2019 - and here is a small taste of her exciting wild camping adventures, as she made her way from Scotland to France, Belgium, Netherlands, Denmark and Norway.

 Let's look at how Suzi's adventures began, in her own words.

 “Last year, encouraged by friends, I had the crazy idea to step out of life’s conditioning.
 I handed in my notice at work and ordered a Manhattan camper from Sussex Campervans, so I could travel full-time.
 Now it’s no longer a dream but a reality.
 The van is on the drive, I’ve let out my house and I leave for the Scottish Highlands at the end of April, a place I’ve always wanted to go but never quite made it.
 How many of us have that story?”